 There is a lot of beaches and sand, as well as volcanic rocks and mountains.
-That’s why I consider it magical, because I feel like in the fairy tale The Little Prince.
+That’s why I consider it magical because I feel like in the fairy tale The Little Prince.
 I can’t even describe it, but you can feel the energy coming from everywhere, mostly the ocean.
 Because the island itself is surrounded by the sea, you can often see the waves crashing against the shore at a huge speed.
-Most important, you learn how to live together along with nature and the moon and you become a part of it.
+Most importantly, you learn how to live together along with nature and the moon and you become a part of it.

 Can you tell the readers how did you start crocheting?
 Who inspired you to do it?

 Me.
 It started when I got dreadlocks and I used to repair them by myself.
 One day I went to the shop to buy a new hook because my old one broke and I saw all the wool there so I couldn’t resist.
 I bought one ball and took it home with me, to see if there’s anything I can do with it.

 And how did you learn the actual crocheting?
 The movements and everything?
 Did you look it up on the internet?